JohnSnowLabs/johnsnowlabs/docs/_posts/bugeki/2024-05-02-sbiobertresolve_umls_drug_substance_en.md

 ## Description

-This model maps clinical entities to UMLS CUI codes.
-It is trained on ´2021AB´ UMLS dataset.
-The complete dataset has 127 different categories, and this model is trained on the ´Clinical Drug´, ´Pharmacologic Substance´, ´Antibiotic´, ´Hazardous or Poisonous Substance´ categories using ´sbiobert_base_cased_mli´ embeddings.
+This model maps drug and substances to UMLS CUI codes.
+It is trained on 2023AB release of the Unified Medical Language System (UMLS) dataset.
+The complete dataset has 127 different categories, and this model is trained on the ´Clinical Drug´, ´Pharmacologic Substance´, ´Antibiotic´, and ´Hazardous or Poisonous Substance´ categories using ´sbiobert_base_cased_mli´ embeddings.

 ## Predicted Entities